 SBPC Emerging Scholars enjoy access to student loan policy experts at the SBPC and beyond, access as desired to two proprietary datasets managed by the Student Loan Law Initiative, and grants of up to $5,000.
 Using these resources, SBPC Emerging Scholars produce at least one academic paper that can be submitted to a journal and/or used on the academic job market, as well as other materials.

 SBPC Emerging Scholars need not be quantitative empiricists, and they may instead work in fields such as legal research.
 However, they must be in or have recently graduated from a graduate program such as a JD or PhD program.
 Applications for the Emerging Scholars program are rolling.
-We are not accepting applications at this time.
-Please check back soon for details on when applications will reopen.
+Applications for the Emerging Scholars program are now open.
+Click here.

 Meet the current scholars